OfficeDev/office-js-docs-reference/docs/requirement-sets/common/nested-app-auth-requirement-sets.md

 > - Currently, the NestedAppAuth 1.1 requirement set is supported in Office on the web only for documents that are opened from Microsoft SharePoint Online and OneDrive.
 > - In Outlook, the NestedAppAuth 1.1 requirement set isn't supported if the add-in is loaded in an Outlook.com or Gmail mailbox.

-## Outlook and Identity API requirement sets
+## Outlook and NestedAppAuth requirement set

-To require the NestedAppAuth set 1.1 in your Outlook add-in code, check if it's supported by calling `isSetSupported('NestedAppAuth', '1.1')`.
+To require the NestedAppAuth requirement set 1.1 in your Outlook add-in code, check if it's supported by calling `isSetSupported('NestedAppAuth', '1.1')`.
 Declaring it in the Outlook add-in's manifest isn't supported.
 You can also determine if the API is supported by checking that it's not `undefined`.
 For further details, see [Using APIs from later requirement sets](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#using-apis-from-later-requirement-sets).